sten-dev/incede-ai/src/pages/resources/assima.md

 He continues: “Assima has always been known for its innovative, intelligent technology.
 When the opportunity presented itself to participate in a new IBM Event, the Watson Build Challenge, we seized it, knowing it would accelerate our journey with the development of our cognitive solutions.”

 Eleni Iatridis, Chief Learning Officer at Assima, picks up the story: “The Watson Build Challenge was a chance to compete for access to IBM support and tools, and to gain recognition for our cognitive solutions by building an AI-enhanced prototype.
 The concept we presented was an extension to our existing application overlay solution.
-Powered with Watson AI services, it goes beyond giving role-based information to provide users with intelligent responses and recommendations as they work, to improve and accelerate their decision-making.
+Powered with watsonx services, it goes beyond giving role-based information to provide users with intelligent responses and recommendations as they work, to improve and accelerate their decision-making.
 From 400 entries, our submission was judged the second best in Europe, an exciting achievement.”

-Today, Assima is further developing its cognitive solutions and has harnessed [IBM Watson Assistant](https://www.ibm.com/watson/services/conversation/) to enable its solutions to communicate with users via a chatbot in natural language.
-Assima is also leveraging data from [the Weather Company](https://www.ibm.com/weather)®, an IBM Business, to facilitate weather-based recommendations.
-Soon, Assima plans to incorporate Personality Insights and Tone Analyzer.
+Today, Assima is further developing its cognitive solutions and has harnessed IBM watsonx.orchestrate to enable its solutions to communicate with users via an agent in natural language.
+Assima is also leveraging data from the Weather Company®, an IBM Business, to facilitate weather-based recommendations.

-“With help from IBM, we are adding chatbot capabilities and increasing personalization, to help enhance user performance even further,” explains Eleni Iatridis.
+“With help from IBM, we are adding virtual agent capabilities and increasing personalization, to help enhance user performance even further,” explains Eleni Iatridis.
 “The use cases are numerous.
 For example, if an employee is struggling with the next step in a process, our digital agent intervenes with the relevant help documents and even performs tasks automatically for them.

-“It can help with recommendations about the best time to schedule external works based on up to date weather predictions.
+“It can help with recommendations about the best time to schedule external works based on up-to-date weather predictions.
 Or, if a call center worker is on the telephone with a customer, the digital agent can give practical suggestions around how to interact effectively with that customer, depending on their mood and the situation.”

 **Results story**